 - directly from you;

-- automatically from your devices and browsers when you use the Services; and
+- automatically from your devices and browsers when you use the Services;

 4. How We Use Personal Information